Hieshs-sharma628/Semester_via_main_projects/README.md

 # Semester_via_main_projects
-In this i repo i  place the smaster vias main projectrs
+In this i repo i  place the smester vias main projectrs